 Complementary (top-up) health insurance will also pick up much of the remainder for those who have this.

 Systematic and obligatory isolation for people who test positive is no longer required (although it is still recommended).

 Contact cases no longer have to do a Covid test two days after being identified as a contact.
 The test and trace teleservice Contact Covid is also no longer in operation.

 The waiting period before the payment of daily sick pay allowances in case of Covid infection has been re-introduced.
 The payments are no longer automatic, as stated in the Journal Officiel on January 28.

 What are the rules for wearing masks in France?

-Masks are no longer mandatory in outdoor settings.
-On July 31, rules on wearing masks in health and care settings such as hospitals came to an end.
-However, people entering such spaces are still advised to use a face covering.
+Masks are not mandatory in outdoor settings.
+However, people entering health and care settings such as hospitals are still advised to use a face covering.